World of Hyatt Rewards: How To Redeem For Best Value, Maximize Award Chart

 World of Hyatt award charts for free night awards

 Unlike Hilton Honors, IHG One Rewards, and Marriott Bonvoy, World of Hyatt continues to publish award charts for award redemptions, meaning that you can know exactly how many points you’ll have to redeem for stays.
+The program has even committed to keeping these around!

 While World of Hyatt has off-peak, standard, and peak pricing, at least there’s no dynamic award pricing beyond that (the exception is Mr & Mrs Smith properties, which I’ll talk more about in a bit).
 World of Hyatt has three different award charts for standard room redemptions, so let’s go over each of those.

-The standard award chart applies at a vast majority of properties globally, including most managed Hyatt properties.
+The standard award chart applies at a vast majority of properties globally, including most Hyatt branded properties.
 There are eight categories of hotels, and 24 different pricing tiers, given off-peak, standard, and peak pricing within each category.
 Pricing ranges from 3,500 points for a Category 1 property during an off-peak period, to 45,000 points for a Category 8 property during a peak period.

 World of Hyatt standard award chart